 Teachers are well prepared and deliver well-structured, objectives-based lessons and employ, where apposite, a team teaching approach and use of resources.
 Teachers are punctual, empathetic, and give cooperatively of their time.
 Pupils are well supported in their learning.
+As noted by our inspector Edel Corcoran, the subject knowledge of teachers is also to be commended as is the planning, this is particularly evident with respect to writing and genres and the planning of teachers links well to DEIS plans and Whole School Plans.

 Records of teaching are transparent and presented monthly.
-There is a timetable in each class, and the resources available to the school are optimised through professional collegiality, classroom support and school supports (see NEPS Continuum of Support and Personal Pupil Plans where apposite).
+There is a timetable in each class, and the resources available to the school are optimised through professional collegiality, resources itineraries, classroom support and school supports (see NEPS Continuum of Support and Personal Pupil Plans where apposite).
 With respect to the additional areas reviewed as part of this evaluation, attendance and area partnerships, the support of pupils by teachers and non-teaching staff is very beneficial towards improving attendance.
 In summation, teachers are well prepared as teaching professionals and very welcoming to agencies and partnerships that work with our classes.